 Thankfully, Microsoft directly provides ISO downloads of Windows 10.
 Because the installation ISO will be mounted from the local disk for installation on a virtual machine, there is no need to burn the ISO to a disc for installation.
 Aside from the time spent burning to disc, the read speeds from using a locally mounted ISO are substantially higher than using optical media.

 The link provided above only offers downloads of the latest version of Windows 10 Home or Windows 10 Pro.
 For people using Education editions of Windows 10, you can download the latest version here, though a product key is required.
 Likewise, users of Windows 10 Enterprise will need to download from the Volume Licensing Service Center.

 Naturally, in order to install Windows 10 inside a VM on a Linux computer, installing Linux is necessary.
 For this guide, Fedora Workstation was used for all of the subsequent steps, though practically any modern distribution will work with these instructions.
 For newcomers to Linux, TechRepublic's Jack Wallen offers great advice on how to find the right Linux distribution for your needs.

 Extracting your Windows license key

 In order to do this, the acpica-tools package must be installed via the command line.
-On Fedora, this is:
+On Fedora, Red Hat Enterprise Linux, CentOS, and SUSE, this is:

 sudo dnf install acpica-tools